linfanf/linfanf.github.io/_pages/research.md

 Poisson Limits of Bernoulli Bandits.
 [Preprint]().
 With Wenjia Ba, Peter W. Glynn and J. Michael Harrison.

 Change-point Testing for Risk Measures in Time Series.
-[Accepted to Journal of Financial Econometrics, 2025](https://linfanf.github.io/files/Change_point_testing_for_risk_measures_in_time_series.pdf).
+[Journal of Financial Econometrics, 2026](https://linfanf.github.io/files/Change_point_testing_for_risk_measures_in_time_series.pdf).
 With Junting Duan, Peter W. Glynn and Markus Pelger.

 Works in progress
 ======